matrix-org/matrix-spec-proposals/proposals/2403-knock.md

 ### Current membership
-Only users without a current membership or with their current membership being "leave" can knock on a room.
-This means that a user that is banned, has already knocked or is currently in the room cannot knock on it.
+Only users without a current membership or with their current membership set to "knock" or "leave" can knock on a room.
+This means that a user that is banned, is invited or is currently in the room cannot knock on it.

 ### Join Rules
 This proposal makes use of the existing "knock" join rule.
 The value of